lynk-design/lynk/docs/components/icon.md

 You can register additional icons to use with the `<l-icon>` component through icon libraries.
 Icon files can exist locally or on a CORS-enabled endpoint (e.g. a CDN).
 There is no limit to how many icon libraries you can register and there is no cost associated with registering them, as individual icons are only requested when they're used.

-Shoelace ships with two built-in icon libraries, `default` and `system`.
+Lynk ships with two built-in icon libraries, `default` and `system`.
 The [default icon library](#customizing-the-default-library) contains all of the icons in the Bootstrap Icons project.
-The [system icon library](#customizing-the-system-library) contains only a small subset of icons that are used internally by Shoelace components.
+The [system icon library](#customizing-the-system-library) contains only a small subset of icons that are used internally by Lynk components.

 To register an additional icon library, use the `registerIconLibrary()` function that's exported from `utilities/icon-library.js`.
 At a minimum, you must provide a name and a resolver function.
 The resolver function translates an icon name to a URL where the corresponding SVG file exists.
 Refer to the examples below to better understand how it works.